Vishwasivan/TasteBuds/README.md

 ```

 # Import and use the API key in your project
-In your JavaScript file, import the API key and initialize the Hugging Face inference:
+In your JavaScript file (src/huggingface.js), import the API key and initialize the Hugging Face inference:
 ```javascript
 const apiKey = import.meta.env.VITE_HUGGINGFACE_API_KEY;
 const hf = new HfInference(apiKey);